If knowing where your family came from and what they did interests you, then delving into your own family Genealogical history can be a rich reward.

 The National Society reserves the right to determine the acceptability of all service and proof thereof.
 The National Society accepts service, with some exceptions, for the period between April 19, 1775, the Battle of Lexington, and November 26, 1783, the withdrawal of British Troops from New York.

 Need help with this process?
 Columbia River Chapter is here to assist!
-If the Columbia River Chapter is the right fit for you, contact us.
-You'll hear from our chapter registrar or another chapter representative, who will ask you a few questions about your lineage, guide you through the application process and review with you each proof source for birth, marriage and death, in addition to your ancestors patriotic service.
+Please contact us if you would like to learn more about DAR and your possible Revolutionary War Patriot.
+After filling out our contact form you will hear from our chapter registrar or another chapter representative, who will ask you a few questions about your lineage and guide you through the application process.
 Ultimately, you are responsible for obtaining the documents needed for your application, however, our registrar or a volunteer can assist you with locating exactly what is needed.